 Andros Cyclades sailing

 The Aegean Sea is geographically and culturally divided into different sailing regions, notably the Northern Sporades, the Dodecanese, and the Cyclades.
-And whereas the latter is often divided into the northern and the southern Cyclades.
+Moreover, the latter is often divided into the northern and the southern Cyclades.

-From Andros island it is also possible to extend your cyclades sailing holidays towards the Eastern Sporades, especially Samos, Ikaria, Patmos and Chios are well worth crossing the open stretch of Aegean water between these two areas.
-Note, that because of the rather large fetch, the winds and waves can be quite impressive and the minimum yacht length (LOA) is about 30 feet.
-Since Samos and Kos are also large and picturesque charter bases (in the Sporades and Dodecanese respectively) you can also discover the north east Cycladic isles from there.
+From Andros island it is also possible to extend your cyclades sailing holidays towards the Eastern Sporades, especially Samos, Patmos and Chios are well worth crossing the open stretch of Aegean water between these two areas.
+Note, that because of the rather large fetch, see difference between swell and seas, the winds and waves can be quite impressive and the minimum yacht length (LOA) is about 33 feet.

 Again, crossing the open stretch of Aegean water, is not recommended during the Meltemi, especially in August when these winds can be powerful.
 A further warning concerns the strong currents between Evvia & Andros and Andros & Tinos.

 Cyclades sailing in these parts of Greece is preferably done without a skipper or crew, because a bareboat charter offers the most privacy and freedom.
-Downside is of course that one of you needs to be qualified to handle the yacht properly, preferably officially certified by the Royal Yachting Association for example.
+Downside is of course that one of you needs to be qualified to handle the yacht properly, preferably officially certified by the Royal Yachting Association, for example, or ICC (International Certificate of Competence).
 It further helps to study my navigation course and mediterranean mooring and anchoring course.

 A clear comparison of the numerous Cyclades sailing options is provided on my famous yacht charters guide.